-Further requirements including, but not limited to, factory acceptance testing (FAT), site acceptance testing (SAT), spare parts inventory, service manuals, warranty, defects liability period and terms of payment must be specified by Waka Kotahi in the procurement of VMS but are outside the scope of this specification.
-The latest version of ITS design standard: VMS - Fixed provides advice on many of these aspects.
+Further requirements including, but not limited to, factory acceptance testing (FAT), site acceptance testing (SAT), spare parts inventory, service manuals, warranty, defects liability period and terms of payment must be specified by Waka Kotahi in the procurement of VMS but are outside the scope of this delivery specification.
+The latest version of ITS design standard: Variable message signs - fixed provides advice on many of these aspects.